Setasign/SetaPDF-Demos/public/demos/5-Signer/Ideas.md

 - [x] ~~Encrypt and Sign~~
 - [x] ~~Validation (Proof of Concept)~~
 - [ ] Stamp annotation on all pages including actions to the last page with the real signature + closing signature (emulation of several appearances)
+- [ ] Prepend a cover page which holds the signature fields.
+Duplicates of the appearance are used in stamp appearances in the document.
 - [ ] Use Link annotations as place-holder for the signature field

 ## External Implementations/Modules